Project: Three States / 2026

 Spatial sound sketching to test audience orientation and immersion.

-Prototyped in-studio using real-time rendering and multi-projection mapping.
+Studio-scale prototyping using real-time rendering and multi-projection mapping.

 Potential Applications